-"As Reed Smoot admittedly ranks with the best men in his native State; as he has been, his whole life long, scrupulously honest, temperate and charitable; as he commands the respect of all classes, both Gentiles and Mor-mons; as he has not even been charged with practising polygamy, what can there be at the bottom of this at-tempt to take from him his seat, but a spirit of fanaticism and intolerance' spirit of fanaticism and intolerance) Of late years it has been the boast of liberal-minded people that the old era of persecution for opinion's sake had become extinct in the United States.
-The crusade against Reed Smoot hard-iy sustains this boast.
-People of nar-row views and deep seated prejudice, 30 per cent of whom, without an iota of information as to the facts, would go on the stand and make oath that Smoot is a polygamist, have bombarded the Senate with petitions that he be un-seated.
-The pressure from this source has been intense and has been conducthas been intense and has been conduct-ed in systematic fashion.
+because of his church affiliations.
+"As Reed Smoot admittedly ranks with the best men in Sec.
+Sive State: as he has been, his we will be to a scrupulously bonest, temperate and charitable; as he commands the respect of all classes, both Gentles and Mor-mons; as he has not even been charged with practising polygamy, what can there be at the bottom of this at-tempt to take from him his seat, but a spirit of fanaticism and intolerance? tempt to take from him his seat, but a spirit of fanaticism and intolerance?
+Of late years it has been the boast of liberal-minded people that the old era of persecution for opinion's sake had become extinct in the United States.
+The crusade against Reed Smoot hard-ly sustains this boast.
+People of nar-row views and deep seated prejudice, 20 per cent of whom without an iots of per cent of whom, without an iota of information as to the facts, would go on the stand and make oath that Smoot is a polygamist, have bombarded the Senate with petitions that he be un-seated.
+The pressure from this source has been intense and has been conduct-ed in systematic fashion.
+"The question arises, can Senators af-

 "The question arises, can Senators af-ford to be swayed by this clamor that has been worked up with great dili-gence and which is without the in-spiration of a single lofty motive?
-Sena-tor Burrows, who is fighting with des-peration in the cause of the fanatics, has a nize of excluding Mr. Smoot but has a plan of excelling him.
-To laymen it seems a distinction without a differ-ence, but if the Burrows idea is carried out, the Utah man can be gotten rid of by a majority vote of the Sen-ate.
+Sena-tor Burrows, who is fighting with des-peration in the cause of the fanatics, has a plan of excluding Mr. Smoot, but not of excelling him.
+To lawmen if not of expelling him.
+To laymen it seems a distinction without a differ-ence, but if the Burrows idea is car-ried out, the Utah man can be gotten rid of by a majority vote of the Senrid of by a majority vote of the Sen-ate.
 To expel him a two-thirds vote is necessary.
-Against the ridiculous Burrows motion at least three able Senators, members of the Committee on Devidees and Elections may be count.
-Senators, members of the Committee on Privileges and Elections, may be count-ed.
-Balloy, of Texas; Overman, of North Carolina, and Frazier, of Tennes-see.
-Mr. Balley, who is reckoned one of the best lawyers in the country, holds that there can be no way of depriving Smoot of his seat save by direct excellent.
-If he an unfit man depriving Smoot of his seat save by direct expulsion.
-If he be an unfit man to remain in the senatorial body, cer-tainly he should be expelled, and that can be done by the assent of two-thirds of the Senators.
+Against the ridiculous Burrows motion at least three able Senators, members of the Committee on Senators, members of the Committee on Privileges and Elections, may be count-ed.
+Balley, of Texas; Overman, of North Carolina, and Frazier, of Tennes-see.
+Mr. Balley, who is reckoned one of the best lawyers in the country, holds that there can be no way of depriving Smoot of his seat save by direct expulsion.
+If he be an unfit man to remain in the senatorial body, cer-tainly he should be expelled, and that can be done by the assent of twocan be done by the assent of two-thirds of the Senators.
 So it would ap-pear that Mr. Burrows' nice little plan of getting Reed Smoot out of the Sen-ate will not work.
-It is not within the range of probability that two-thirds of its membership can be found to the range of probability that two-thirds of its membership can be found to vote in favor of ejection.
-Furthermore, if every one in that body in which all are peers would search his conscience and ask himself the question, is it a just or righteous thing to take this man's seat away, thereby not only de-priving him of what is legitimately his own, but likewise nullifying the constition.
-Sir Edward Grey, the foreign secretary, is quoted as saying that there was a growing disposition in other countries toward reduction of armaments and military budgets; that the subject ought to be discussed at the coming conference, and that he hoped the powers would regard the motion "as an invitation from the House of Commons to respond to their feelings in the matter."
-This is true.
-In France particularly, the peace sentiment is strong.
-And even German statesmen are quoted as advocates of limitation of naval expenditures by international agreement.
-The world is making progress.
-Seven years ago, Czar Nicholas was almost ridiculed for suggesting disarmament.
-Today the British government is requested to take up that question, and the prospect is that it will be seriously considered, if brought to the attention of The Hague congress.
+It is not within ate will not work.
+It is not within the range of probability that two-thirds of its membership can be found to vote in favor of ejection.
+Furthermore, if every one in that body in which all are peers would search his conscience and ask himself the question, is it a just or righteous thing to take this man's seat away, thereby not only de-priving him of what is legitimately his own, but likewise nullifying the consil-tutional right of a State to make its own choice of Senator merely to satisfy mich. the noise of the narrow-minded? the prospect of Mr. Burrows getting even a corporal's guard on his side would be exceedingly slim."